jfallt/PBI-Github/Query_Documentation.md

 <details>
   <summary> Queries & Definitions Below </summary>

-Lookup tables are used within power bi to filter across two different tables/or bucket categories.
+Lookup tables are used within power bi to filter across two different tables and/or bucket categories.

 ***